rwjblue/ember-cli-symlinking-tests/README.md

 ## Symlinking Tests

 This repo is intended as a testing bed for the ongoing Broccoli speed improvements (mostly focused on introducing symlinks instead of copying files around).
+The project has ~5600 files (240MB) checked in in the `bower_components/` directory to ensure "slowness".

-### Current (ember-cli master as of aa4e696)
+### Current (stefanpenner/ember-cli#master as of aa4e696)

 Initial build: